ldericher/kiwi-cron/README.md

 For each subdirectory, a random valid cron schedule is generated, so that:

 - `/kiwi-cron/hourly` runs once every hour (random minute)
-- `/kiwi-cron/daily` runs once every day (random nighttime value)
+- `/kiwi-cron/daily` runs once every day (random nighttime value between 9 pm and 3 am)
 - `/kiwi-cron/weekly` runs once every weekend (random nighttime value on Saturday or Sunday)
-- `/kiwi-cron/monthly` runs once every month (random nighttime value on a random day)
+- `/kiwi-cron/monthly` runs once every month (random nighttime value on a random day <= 28)
-- `/kiwi-cron/yearly` and `/kiwi-cron/annually` runs once a year (random nighttime value on a random day in January or February)
+- `/kiwi-cron/yearly` and `/kiwi-cron/annually` runs once a year (random nighttime value on a random day <= 28 in January or February)

 Cron schedules are regenerated once on each startup, only for directories that have files.

-## Time Zones

-`kiwi-cron` images include the `tzdata` package and automatically handle `/etc/localtime` on startup.
-By default, "Etc/UTC" is set as the container time zone.

-To use a different time zone, change the container environment variable `TZ` to your liking, e.g. "Europe/Berlin".

-## Finer granularity: The `/kiwi-cron/every` directory
+## Granularity: The `/kiwi-cron/every` directory

 Directories like `/kiwi-cron/every/5_minutes` will run scripts every 5 minutes.
 `kiwi-cron` picks up on that format and generates valid `cron` schedules on startup.

-You can define schedules to be run every N minutes, hours, days, or months by creating the corresponding directories.
+This way, you can define schedules to be run every N minutes, hours, days, or months by creating the corresponding directories.

-Scheduling for every N weeks (or years) doesn't work that way; jobs in those directories will instead be run every week (or every year).
+Scheduling for every N weeks (or years) doesn't work though; jobs in those directories will instead be run every week (or every year).

 ## Inspection